What’s new on Netflix in August 2020 – all the shows and movies coming soon

 Friday 14th August

-Dirty John season 2 Second installment of the true crime anthology series that explores the theme of love gone wrong
+Dirty John season 2 Second instalment of the true crime anthology series that explores the theme of love gone wrong

+Fe@rless Animated family comedy movie about a teen gamer forced into becoming a babysitter

+The Great Heist (El Robo Del Siglo) season 1 Series based on the 1994 robbery of US$33 million from Colombia’s central bank

 Project Power Original blockbuster starring Jamie Foxx and Joseph Gordon Levitt about a world where it is possible to take a pill that gives the user them super powers for five minutes